Who are we?

 - You have a right to ask us to erase your personal data in certain cases (details may be found in Article 17 of the GDPR)

 - We will deal with your request free of charge and within 30 days but reserve the right to retain information that we are required to hold by law or regulation, or that is required to exercise or defend legal claims.
-To exercise your right to erasure please contact our data protection officer
+To exercise your right to erasure please contact our data protection of supervisor

 Who can you complain to?